-Sign-up bonuses on travel rewards credit cards are a key component to accumulating a lot of miles and points for travel in a short amount of time.
-Many of these cards come with annual fees, some as cheap as $49 and some as expensive as $450!
-As part of the sign-up bonus, banks oftentimes waive the annual fee for the first year.
+Welcome offers on travel rewards credit cards are a key component to accumulating a lot of miles and points for travel in a short amount of time.
+Many of these cards come with annual fees, some as expensive as $550+!

 When should I pay the annual fee?